gosquared/flags/README.md

 If you have any comments, corrections or additions then let us know with an issue or pull request

+## Coming soon

+ * More flags
+ * Flag sprites along with accompanying CSS/SCSS/SASS and tools to generate them

 ## Building your own version of the icon set

 If you want to build your own version of this flag set, with any additions or modifications, just edit the files in `src/flags`.
 Each flag has its own folder, and inside each folder there is one PNG file for each size of the flag.
 Also in each folder is a file called `code`, which contains the ISO-3166-2 country code for the flag.